hetalang/heta-specifications/syntax.md

 # Syntax

-The Heta code represents the sequence of statements which create and modify elements in modeling platform.
-The parsing and interpretation of the code results in creation of static (database-like) structure representing the modeling system.
-See [compilation](./compilation).
+The Heta code can be represented as the sequence of statements which create and modify elements in modeling platform.
+The parsing and interpretation of the code results in creation of static (database-like) structure representing the modeling system, see [compilation](./compilation).
 There are many ways to write the same modeling system using Heta code.
-A developer has flexibility to make his code nice and readable.
+A developer has a freedom to make his code nice and readable.

 ## Reserved words

-There is a list of words which cannot be used as identifiers because the are reserved for statements or specific object names.
+There are some words which cannot be used as identifiers because they are reserved for statements or specific object names.

 `nameless`,
 `NaN`, `Infinity`, `e`, `E`, `pi`, `PI`,